 ⇒ Six Thinking Hats (related to lateral thinking)

 ⇒ List of attributes

 ⇒ Nominal Group

 ⇒ The Delphos (Delphi) method

-In the article “Brainstorming and Six Thinking Hats: Creativity to innovate” I explain some of these methodologies in detail.
+In the following article, I will explain some of these methodologies in detail.

 Key Creative Capabilities in an Innovative Organization

 Companies should be ready to implement innovative processes and creative methods efficiently.
 To do this, they should integrate certain essential capabilities in their DNA for innovation.

 Linda Hill – Professor at Harvard Business School – explained in “How to manage for collective creativity” of Ted Talks, that there are three important capabilities in innovating organizations: creative abrasion, creative agility and creative resolution.